 All of a sudden, it feels like winter in DC.
-Last night, inspired by the cold air, I was craving a stew or chili of sorts – something with lots of veggies that would be filling and hearty but packed with nutrients after a lot of meals out over the weekend while traveling in NYC.
-Enter my latest creation: Butternut Squash & Turkey Chili.
+Last night, inspired by the cold air, I was craving a stew or chili of sorts – something with lots of veggies that would be filling and hearty but packed with nutrients after a lot of meals out over the weekend while traveling.
+Enter my latest creation: Butternut Squash and Turkey Chili.
 YUM.

 While at the store yesterday replenishing our sad and bare fridge, I spotted some pre-peeled, seeded, and cubed butternut squash.
 I hadn’t had butternut squash in ages.
 Perfect!
 I would build the chili around it.
 No shame about buying already prepped butternut squash, by the way.
 Sometimes a few extra dollars is totally worth the time it saves you!